amber-lang/amber-docs/docs/stdlib/doc/fs.md

 pub fun file_write(path, content)
 ```

-Write the content to the file
+Writes content to a file.
 Doesn't check if the file exist